mas6y6/PyMC/README.md

 ## Windows
-For Windows is coming soon but for now just download `PyMC-Server(Unpackaged).zip` located in `Unpackaged` it will work just the same just as the app version its just that is not executable app
+For Windows is coming soon but for now just download [Unpackaged](https://github.com/mas6y6/PyMC-Server#unpackaged-version) located in `Unpackaged` it will work just the same just as the app version its just that is not executable app

 **Run this command to install the packages that are needed to run PyMC-Server**